 Here it’s served with rice and pan-seared tofu.

 And for a low-carb, high-protein option, you could serve the chicken with roasted cauliflower instead of rice.
+Or try cauliflower rice!

 Or leave all the components separate so family members can create their own bowls!